-Lamivudine/Zidovudine Combination (Combivir[®] [3TC/ZDV])
+Lamivudine/Zidovudine Combination (Combivir[®], 3TC/ZDV)

-A combination tablet of ZDV 300 mg and 3TC 150 mg is approved for marketing by the United States (U.S.) Food and Drug Administration (FDA) and the European Agency of the Evaluation of Medicinal Products (EMEA), at a dosage regimen of one tablet twice daily.
+A combination tablet of ZDV 300 mg and 3TC 150 mg is approved for marketing by the United States (U.S.) Food and Drug Administration (FDA) and the European Agency of the Evaluation of Medicinal Products (EMEA), at a dosage regimen of one tablet BID.
 The 3TC/ZDV-combination tablet has been shown in a clinical study to be bioequivalent to the two individual antiretroviral drugs31.
+The efficacy of 3TC/ZDV was established in a randomized, open-label, parallel-group, multicenter study (n =223) that compared a regimen using the 3TC/ZDV combination tablet given BID plus a PI versus a regimen containing ZDV TID plus 3TC BID plus a PI32.